Article

 I agree, but socializing the changes that are being proposed is still helpful.
 Inclusion in an incident review isn’t about providing the incentives or conditions to make sure the actions happen; it’s about raising awareness of what’s being done or proposed so everyone is on the same page.
 And by everyone, I include people working around the systems that are being changed (i.e. to update mental models), and people who need to understand and communicate changes elsewhere (compliance reporting, updating the board, etc).

-And linking this to the point above about actions leading to more incidents, by socializing the action items in the the review process, the 2nd order problems of these actions item will be much more likely to be surfaced. i.e. Platform team: “We’re going to upgrade the database to prevent this happening again” App dev team: “We can’t do that as there’s a legacy app that depends on this version specifically”.
-And as a result the database doesn’t get upgraded and cause another incident elsewhere.
+And linking this to the point above about actions leading to more incidents, by socializing the action items in the review process, the 2nd order problems of these action items will be much more likely to surface. i.e. Platform team: “We’re going to upgrade the database to prevent this happening again” App dev team: “We can’t do that as there’s a legacy app that depends on this version specifically”.
+As a result, the database doesn’t get upgraded and causes another incident elsewhere.

 • “Incidents make organizations uncomfortable, and action items reassure them.”